Quick Dashboard Creation¶

 Use Cases¶

-Can be used to configure jump links for charts, enabling unique deterministic positioning.
+It can be used to configure jump links for charts, thereby achieving unique and deterministic positioning.

-: When configuring jump links for charts, add the dashboard link with identifier ID abc
+: When configuring a jump link for a chart, add the link to the dashboard with the identifier ID abc as:

 In addition to dashboards, views are also applicable: